Home

 Notifications

-Cell/Communications Tower: Access to information regarding the cell phone and communications tower(s) for Inlet as published in the Adirondack Explorer in February 2021: https://www.adirondackexplorer.org/stories/apa-approves-inlet-cell-tower-but-questions-arise-on-tower-policy
+Cell/Communications Tower: Information on the new cell phone and communications tower(s) for Inlet as published in the Adirondack Explorer in April 2022: APA approves Inlet communications towers, Crown Point solar project (adirondackexplorer.org)

-Cell/Communications Tower Spring 2022: Milestones – Adirondack Emergency Communications Tower (adirondacktower.org)
+Emergency Cell/Communications Tower: Milestones – Adirondack Emergency Communications Tower (adirondacktower.org)

 Winter peace